 Mitchell: Absolutely.
 There is a lot of good talent in that organization.
 We’re going to figure out the best of both and put that together.

-AF: When the acquisition is consummated will the PHH brand cease toexist?
+AF: When the acquisition is consummated will the PHH brand cease to

 Mitchell: It’s too early to tell.
 There will be a lot of analysis between now and the closing of the transaction.
-It’s too prematureto think about that.
+It’s too premature

 AF: Your announcement of the acquisition stated PHH activities and assets will be integrated into GE.
 How long do you anticipate this integration period lasting?